-Capital Metro is self-insured up to \$350,000 per occurrence for losses related to workers' compensation.
+Capital Metro is self-insured up to \$25,000 per occurrence for losses related to workers' compensation.
 (See Note 13) Capital Metro has purchased excess coverage through a commercial insurer licensed in the State of Texas.

-Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.